Manikantasai330/AI-Medical-Diagnosis/README.md

 AI-Powered Medical Diagnosis System
 📌 Overview
 This project is an AI-driven medical diagnosis system that detects pneumonia from chest X-ray images using Deep Learning (CNNs).
-It provides a FastAPI-based backend for real-time predictions and is Dockerized for easy deployment.
+It provides a FastAPI-based backend for real-time predictions and is Dockerized for easy deployment

 🚀 Features
 ✅ Deep Learning Model (CNN) trained on medical images